 Blistering will show a different type of damage that may appear, by the untrained eye, similar to that of hail damage.
 They almost always happen early in a roof’s life.
 In order to rule out blistering from a manufacturing defects or improper ventilation, we can demonstrate a lack of the following:

-If you get free annual roof inspections and your roof isn’t new, the documentation provided each year can demonstrate when the damage occurred, bolstering the strength of your claim that it was caused by a recent storm.
+If you get free annual roof inspections and your roof isn’t new, the documentation provided each year can help document the condition of the roof over time and when damage was first observed.

 Hailstones can range in size from tiny pea-sized stones to hailstones that are larger than golf balls.
 Hail season in Dallas lasts throughout the spring from March until May with an average of 10 and 20 hail storms each year.
 Supercell thunderstorms can also produce the largest hailstones because of their strong updrafts.

 The best way to protect yourself from paying out of pocket for hail damage is to get a free roof inspection.
-By documenting that your roof is in good condition before the storm season hits, you can prove to your insurance company that your roof was damaged in a recent storm.
+By documenting your roof’s condition before storm season, you may have records showing the condition of the roof prior to a storm event.

 Not all insurance policies cover hail damage.
 Be sure to check your policy to make sure you have coverage for hail damage.

 New View Roofing is a locally and veteran-owned roofing business in Dallas with over 25 years of experience in roofing and home remodeling.
 We offer free annual roof inspections as well as free inspections after your home his hit by a storm.
-Our team of contractors is knowledgeable and skilled in identifying hail damage vs blistering and can help you craft the evidence required to have your roof repaired or replaced by your insurance company.
+Our team of contractors is knowledgeable and skilled in identifying hail damage vs blistering and can inspect your roof, document observed roof conditions and damage, and provide repair recommendations and estimates.